 One more for the developers, who made the first really spectacular superhero video game in recorded history, using a superhero with no superpowers.

-Even more awesome when one considers that this was only Rocksteady Studios' SECOND GAME.Moment Of Awesome, indeed.
+Even more awesome when one considers that this was only Rocksteady Studios' SECOND GAME.note The first one was a quickly-forgotten shooter called Urban Chaos for the PS2 and XBOXMoment Of Awesome, indeed.